CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 - **Inspection:** Applications displaying a tileset within a user interface (UI) may allow users to click or hover over specific tiles or tile contents, showing informative metadata about a selected entity in the UI.
 - **Layers:** Tile content groups may be used to define collections of tile contents, similar to a layer compositing system, such that each layer may be shown/hidden, visually styled, or reordered.
-- **Structured Data:** Metadata supports both embedded and externally-referenced schemas, such that tileset authors may define new semantic data models for common domains or fully customized, application-specific data.
+- **Structured Data:** Metadata supports both embedded and externally-referenced schemas, such that tileset authors may define new data models for common domains (e.g. for AEC or scientific datasets) or fully customized, application-specific data (e.g. for a particular video game).
 - **Optimization:** Per-tile metadata may include properties with performance-related semantics, enabling engines to optimize traversal and streaming algorithms significantly.

 ## Metadata

 ### Overview

-[*Properties*](#class-property) describe attributes or characteristics of an *Entity* (tileset, tile, or content group). [*Classes*](#class), provided by [*Schemas*](#schema), are templates defining the data types and semantic meanings of properties.
+[*Properties*](#class-property) describe attributes or characteristics of an *Entity* (tileset, tile, or content group). [*Classes*](#class), provided by [*Schemas*](#schema), are templates defining the data types and meanings of properties.
 Each entity is a single instance of that class with specific values.
 Additionally, [*Statistics*](#statistics) may provide aggregate information about the distribution of property values within a particular class, and [*Semantics*](#semantics) may define usage and meaning of particular properties.

 ### Schema